rclone/rclone/docs/content/oracleobjectstorage.md

 This command removes unfinished multipart uploads of age greater than max-age which defaults to 24 hours.

-Note that you can use -i/--dry-run with this command to see what it would do.
+Note that you can use --interactive/-i or --dry-run with this command to see what it would do.

     rclone backend cleanup oos:bucket/path/to/object
     rclone backend cleanup -o max-age=7w oos:bucket/path/to/object